noahehall/multicloud/providers/aws/services/Storage/ebs.md

   - Any information in memory or any transactions not committed to disk at the time of the snapshot are discarded.
 - application consistent: ensure that the application transactions are completed and written to the volume before the snapshot is taken
   - include data from pending transactions between these applications and the disk
-- multi-volume, crash consistent: create multi-volume snapshots, which are point-in-time snapshots for all EBS volumes attached to an EC2 instance
+- multi volume, crash consistent: create multi volume snapshots, which are point-in-time snapshots for all EBS volumes attached to an EC2 instance
   - typically restored as a set.
     - recommend tagging your multiple-volume snapshots to manage them collectively during restore, copy, or retention
   - After the snapshots are created, each snapshot is treated as an individual snapshot.
-  - Multi-volume snapshots support up to 40 EBS volumes per instance.
+  - multi volume snapshots support up to 40 EBS volumes per instance.

 #### Snapshots Archive